SoK: Market Microstructure for Decentralized Prediction Markets (DePMs): Modular Workflow

 Recall that in a WTA market, exactly one share in a set of shares will payout \$1.
 This means that holding a complete portfolio of every share is equivalent (in payoff, ignoring fees and discounting) to holding \$1.
 A splitting gadget allows a trader to input \$1 and receive a portfolio contain 1 share of each outcome.
 Generally, a \textit{merging} gadget is also available where a complete set can be redeemed for \$1 at any time before the market closes.
 Alice can obtain a set of shares and list asking prices (through a limit order book or by being the first liquidity provider in an AMM) for some or all of the shares, and if Bob is willing to buy a share from Alice, the first trade occurs.
 The pros to splitting is that the operator has zero exposure to the market, while the con is that Alice must wait for a second trader, Bob, before she can trade.

 In YNB markets, each outcome’s YES/NO pair is its own two-outcome WTA market.
-Splitting is per outcome: converting \$1 of collateral mints one $j_{\mathsf{k_Y}}$ and one $j_{\mathsf{k_N}}$ for the chosen $\mathsf{k}$.
-Across outcomes, supplies are uncoupled---the total minted for the $\mathsf{A}$ bundle need not match that for $\mathsf{B}$ or $\mathsf{C}$.
+Splitting is per outcome: converting \$1 of collateral mints one $j_{\mathsf{k_Y}}$ and one $j_{\mathsf{k_N}}$ for the chosen $k$.
+Across outcomes, supplies are uncoupled---the total minted for the outcome $\mathsf{A}$'s bundle need not match that for outcomes $\mathsf{B}$ or $\mathsf{C}$.

+\RQ{If the first trader makes one dollar, someone must lose a dollar.
+It either needs to be the operator or a second trader.
+This forces \depms to choose between needing a loss fund or having no instant liquidity for the first trader.}

+In the market initialization component of the modular workflow, a third approach, \textit{matching}, was used by InTrade~\cite{intrade} and a variant by Fairlay~\cite{fairlay}, and is used today by Kalshi.

+\begin{definition}[Matching] Fix a market $M=(\Omega,J,R)$ in numeraire $\mathcal{N}$.
+For each label $j\in J$, define its per-unit worst-case payoff